 ERICA is a Licensed Marriage and Family Therapist, Certified Family Trauma Professional and Florida Supreme Court Certified Family Mediator.
 I've earned Masters Degrees in Marriage and Family Therapy, as well as in Education.

-PASSIONATE, experienced and sensitive therapist specializing in working with Teenagers, Adolescents, Women, Couples and Families.
+PASSIONATE, experienced and sensitive therapist specializing in working with Teenagers, Adolescents, and Families.
 I accept my clients where they are in life – and do not focus on changing them.
 It takes tremendous courage to face your fears, address your weaknesses and ask for help, guidance and compassion from another person.
 Allow me the honor to show you the respect you deserve, and embrace your stories and unique experiences with the goal of helping you reach your dreams, overcome difficulties, and thrive as you traverse life’s paths towards Discovering your True Destiny..

 There are many pros/cons about choosing between private pay and insurance options.

-Teens boys and their families may need extra support and guidance to help them deal with and navigate through life's challenges.
+Teen boys and their families may need extra support and guidance to help them deal with and navigate through life's challenges.
 That’s why we offer our services as therapists for teenage boys

 Most teens feel misunderstood and isolated that no one understands what they're dealing with.
 We provide a non-judgmental space for teens to say what's on their mind.